alhajee/ckan/doc/contributing/frontend/index.rst

 Modules
 =======

-Modules are the core of the CKAN website, every component that is interactive on the page should be a module.
+Modules are the core of the FMLD website, every component that is interactive on the page should be a module.
 These are then initialized by including a ``data-module`` attribute on an element on the page.
 For example::